prettier/prettier-vscode/README.md

 Or if no prettier configuration file exist

 1. `.editorconfig`
-1. VSCode prettier's settings (described below with their default)
+1. VS Code prettier's settings (described below with their default)

 #### prettier.printWidth (default: 80)